 SC 14 noted that:

-the most recent geolocation data on Antipodean albatross, a priority population of conservation concern, indicates the extent of foraging up to and north of 25° S.
+the most recent geolocation data on Antipodean wandering albatross, a priority population of conservation concern, indicates the extent of foraging up to and north of 25° S. (adopted)

-substantial fishing effort occurs in waters of the WCPFC area between 30°S and 25°S which is within the Antipodean albatross foraging range.
+substantial fishing effort occurs in waters of the WCPFC area between 30°S and 25°S which is within the Antipodean wandering albatross foraging range. (adopted)

-as CMM2017-06 does not require the use of seabird mitigation in the WCPFC area between 30°S and 25°S, this fishing effort poses a bycatch risk to Antipodean wandering albatross and other species foraging in the area.
+as CMM2017-06 does not require the use of seabird mitigation in the WCPFC area between 30°S and 25°S, this fishing effort poses a bycatch risk to Antipodean wandering albatross and other species foraging in the area. (adopted)

-revision of CMM2017-06 to extend the area of application up to 25°S will reduce the bycatch risks faced by Antipodean albatross and other seabirds.
+revision of CMM2017-06 to extend the area of application up to 25°S will reduce the bycatch risks faced by Antipodean wandering albatross and other seabirds. (adopted)

 Recommendations: